astropy/astropy/docs/cosmology/index.rst

   >>> Planck13.lookback_time(2).value       # lookback time in Gyr at z=2
   10.522149614

+You may notice that values derived using the Planck13 cosmology in `astropy` are slightly different from those in the Planck Collaboration pre-print (http://arxiv.org/abs/1303.5076).
+For example, the age of the universe using a Planck13 in `astropy` is 13.813 Gyr compared to 13.797 Gyr in the Planck preprint.
+This is because `astropy` assumes that neutrinos are massless, but the Planck preprint uses a single neutrino species with mass 0.06 eV.
+Future versions of `astropy` may include support for massive neutrinos.

 .. note::

     In general it's better to use an explicit cosmology (for example